lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

    }
 ~~~

-Which is a CHOICE defining either a `direct` reference to a Certificate (meaning that the full secondary certificate is embedded within the primary certificate), or an `indirect` reference (meaning that information to fetch the secondary certificate is provided).
+Which is a CHOICE defining either a `direct` reference to a Certificate (meaning that the full Secondary Certificate is embedded within the Primary Certificate), or an `indirect` reference (meaning that information to fetch the Secondary Certificate is provided).
 The syntax of an `indirect` reference is described below.

 ## CertIndirectReference